 The only Australian Accounting Standard that became effective for the first time in 2016-17, and materially impacted on this financial report, is AASB 124 Related Party Disclosures.
 This standard requires note disclosures about key management personnel (KMP) remuneration expenses and other related party transactions, and does not impact on financial statement line items.
-As Queensland Treasury already required disclosure of KMP remuneration expenses, there was minimal impact for the Library Board's disclosures compared to 2015-16 (refer to Note F1).
+As Queensland Treasury already required disclosures compared to 2015-16 (refer to Note F1).
 Material related party transactions for 2016-17 are disclosed in Note F2.
 No comparative information is required in respect of 2015-16.